 What is DNS?
 (Dynamic Neuromuscular Stabilization)

-Attending my first Dynamic Neuromuscular Stabilization (DNS) course in Newcastle during my first year out of university, I was confused about everything.
-I couldn’t quite wrap my head around how lying on the floor in the same position as a 3-month-old baby would help me to move better, surf better and have more fluid movement in all my sports.
 The next morning, after a long day of rolling and crawling around the floor like a developing child, I woke up and went for an early surf.
 I surfed smoothly and effortlessly and even did a couple of turns that I thought were beyond my skill level.
 I don’t think I could put it down to a good night’s sleep, because I was staying in a pub and my room was directly above the stage of a wild band who played until the early hours.
 From then on I was pretty hooked on finding out more about this exercise method and how it helped me so much in one day.

 Dynamic Neuromuscular Stabilization (DNS) is an exercise rehabilitation method that stimulates the brain’s movement centres to activate natural movement patterns and biomechanics.
 This is returning to the movement patterns we had as kids.
 Have you ever seen a one-year-old squat and thought, “I wish I could move like that?!”.
 DNS helps us to move as our bodies were designed to, restoring our innate stabilizing functions.